No dental insurance? Discount plans can provide savings

 The networks of dentists who participate can be smaller than insurance networks, limiting patient choice.
 And they won't cover the complete cost of preventive cleanings and X-rays like most insurance plans.

-Still, discount plans can be a good option for patients who might otherwise skip check-ups altogether, says Dr. Dave Preble, senior vice president of the American Dental Association.
+Still, discount plans can be a good option for patients who might otherwise skip check-ups altogether, says Dr. Dave Preble, senior vice president of the American Dental Association's Practice Institute.

 If you get patients to a dentist "and keep them coming back on a regular basis, it's been proven to keep them healthier," Preble says.